-Non-Confidential information about the University is available to the public
+Non-confidential information is available to the public

 Every University web-page provides information on some aspect of the University's programs, services or governance, but we can highlight the following: